 - Be a full-time resident in the Bay Area

 The candidate’s employing organization must:

-- Be a nonprofit 501(c)(3) organization (government agencies and schools are not eligible)
+- Be a nonprofit 501(c)(3) organization.
+Fiscally sponsored organizations are eligible to apply.
+Government agencies and schools are not eligible.

 - Be headquartered in San Francisco, Alameda County, or Contra Costa County